alexzk1/edmcoverlay_for_linux/README.md

 Only API is ported, everything else is made from scratch.
 This repo supports X11 only yet.

 ## New Features
+* Added ability to detect if EliteDangerous is top window (has input focus) and hide overlay if not.
 * TTF fonts are supported.
 * Now user can configure "normal"/"large" fonts' sizes from EDMC settings.
 Single config for all plugins and font-size per installed EDMC's plugin are supported.
 * Added check if this plugin's folder is properly named `edmcoverlay` or `EDMCOverlay`.
 It will crash if not.
 Note, either of those 2 namings may break some other plugins.
 As authors of those use both.
 That should be addressed by broken plugins.
 Good loading code is present into EDMC-BioScan :